vicboma1/emulators/gameboyclassic/semanticVersioning.md

 #### version 0.25.9
 ```
 Replace mask in RLC A instruction
-Add iterator pattern refactor
+Adding iterator pattern refactor
-Add semantic classes for RLA - RLC - RRA - RRC_A - RST_08 - SCF - DAA - CPL_A
+Adding semantic classes for RLA - RLC - RRA - RRC_A - RST_08 - SCF - DAA - CPL_A
 ```

 #### version 0.25.8
 ```
-Add mask in write data for PC
+Adding mask in write data for PC
 ```

 #### version 0.25.8
 ```
-Add mask in write data for PC
+Adding mask in write data for PC
 ```

 #### version 0.25.7